thirdtank/brut/brutrb.com/instrumentation.md

 * Ignored parameters on all form submissions
 * How long reloading takes in development
 * CSP reporting results
+* SQL Statements

+> [!WARNING]
+> `Sequel::Extensions::BrutInstrumentation` sets up telemetry for
+> Sequel, and it does it in a relatively simplistic way.
+The result
+> is that *all* SQL statements are part of the telemetry, including
+> the actual values inserted or used in `WHERE` clauses.
+> While you should not be putting sensitive data into your database,
+> be warned that this is happening.
+There are plans to improve this
+> to be more flexible and reduce the Schance of sensitive data
+> being sent in traces.

 ### Adding Your Own Instrumentation